cs-uob/COMS10012/exercises/part2/src/encryption/openssl.md

 #### Try and view the file, what is the format?

-Send the file to the other party using the method you want.
+Send the file to the other party using your preferred method.
 The other person can decrypt the file and read the message using the private key and the parameter `-decrypt`.
-The recipient can write a response encrypt it with the other party key and send it back.
+The recipient can write a response, encrypt it with your public key and send it back.

 Why do we need HTTPS?
 --------------------------

 Websites with HTTPS provide assurance to customers that their connections are secure.
 HTTPS, or Hypertext Transfer Protocol Secure, is a protected version of HTTP, the protocol used for data transmission between your browser and the website you're accessing.
 Prioritizing the safeguarding of users' privacy and data security is crucial for instilling trust in people connected to the web services we develop online

 Why will we use HTTPS locally?